When you look for backlink opportunities, do you sometimes spend hours going through dozens or hundreds of links?

 The more niche-relevant backlinks, the more reputable the network.
 The most niche-relevant sites will be marked green.
 You’ll also see a percentage score telling you what percentage of the sites in the network are considered highly relevant.

-When you look at a Network Graph, you should be able to get an overall impression in a few seconds.
-Then, you can dive deeper by clicking on the nodes in the web and investigating the tiers of links.
+When you look at a Network Graph, you can get an idea of the backlink profile’s quality in a few seconds.
+Then, you can dive deeper by clicking on the points in the web or the list of domains on the right.

 For your first impression, here are the main signals to follow: